Macumbafeh/TotemPlates_awesome_wotlk/README.md

 To do :
 - add class icons feature
 - add KuiNameplate support
-- add TremorPulse integrated to the code
+- add TremorPulse integrated to the code (but for the moment the separate addon works with it)

 Done :
 - Rewrite all the code to match with new C_Nameplate API (awesome_wotlk patch) to make it lightheight and easier to add other features